-It was midwinter, cold and getting dark at 5:00pm.
-Each day of my new retirement I drove to the mall ever morning at 9:00 to walk, ate lunch, and then watched People’s Court and Judge Judy.
+I retired January 2nd 2015.
+It was midwinter in Omaha, cold and getting dark at 5:00pm.
+Each morning of my new retirement I drove to the mall at 9:00am to walk.
+I was still conditioned to be out of bed at 6:30.
+I ate lunch and watched People’s Court and Judge Judy.

-And so I stopped watching the judges and walking early morning in the mall.
+And so I stopped watching People’s Court and Judge Judy, and walking early mornings at the mall.

-My dreamtime part time retirement job was to be a patient escort at one of the local hospitals.
-Susan had been back in intensive care late December because of the reoccurrence of a respiratory condition.
-The woman beside her in the room was leaking liquid from her stomach.
-I was visiting when her room companion had to be escorted for an MRI or X-ray or some other specialized test.
-I saw her in the hallway, in the bed being escorted together with all the tubes.
-One of my interview questions for the patient escort job was “and tell me John how do you deal with stress?”
+My part time retirement job was to be a patient escort at one of the local hospitals.
+Susan was back in intensive care late December because of the re-occurrence of a respiratory condition.
+The woman sharing the room was leaking liquid from her stomach.
+I was visiting when her room companion had to be taken for an MRI, or X-ray, or some other specialised test.
+I saw her in the hallway, in the bed, being escorted with all the tubes.
+I lost interest in pursuing my part time retirement job as a patient escort at one of the local hospitals.

 How fortunate I had declined a retirement celebration; in a few short weeks all my planned retirement activities had become visionary fantasies.
 I would have talked about taking up spectator sports, joining a book club, or exploring the drama and mystery of the Tango during my PowerPoint presentation at my retirement soiree and they would have turned out to be just lofty starry eyed hyperbole.